 "different version" of history without bothering to check out

-The 'bankruptcy of the United States" as alleged by
+XXI.
+The 'bankruptcy of the United

-people discuss statements by
+I have heard people discuss statements by

 "congressman" Traficant allegedly made back in 1993 where he

 Record that the US was bankrupt and this bankruptcy